UlisesAlexanderAM/UlisesAlexanderAM/README.md

         <img alt="UlisesAlexanderAM's Top Languages" src="https://github-readme-stats-ulisesalexanderam.vercel.app/api/top-langs/?username=UlisesAlexanderAM&layout=compact&theme=radical&hide=java&langs_count=6"/></a>
       <br/>
     </div>
-    <b>Note:</b> The top languages stats only considers the code in my Github repositories and isn't any indication of preference, experience or skill level.
-I hide Java because is not descriptive of the languages I'm invest on.
+    <b>Note:</b> The top languages stats only considers the code in my Github repositories and doesn't indicate preference, experience, or skill level.
+I hide Java because it is not descriptive of the languages I'm interested in.
     <br/>
 </details>